morningsidemeeting/morningsidemeeting.github.io/README.md

 ### Adding a Post

 The easiest way to add a post to the site is to fill out the Google Form [Share News With Morningside Meeting](https://morningsidemeeting.org/news/share/).
-Your submission will go to the site administrator who can add the post manually.
+Your submission will go to a site administrator who can add the post manually.

+Administrators can review submitted posts in [this Google Sheet](https://docs.google.com/spreadsheets/d/1NE96Ao7SvoAfuwyCFu1ZTiWMGhb1DsaRg3H8iF1nI4o/edit#gid=1084204557).

 Anyone with repository access can also add posts for any section of the site.
 Simply add an `.mdx` file (a [React-friendly variation](https://mdxjs.com/) of [Markdown](https://www.markdownguide.org/)) file to the `content/posts/` directory with the following format: